pytest-dev/pyfakefs/master/_sources/usage.rst.txt

 dynamically.
 All modules loaded after the initial patching described above will be patched using this second mechanism.

-Given tat the example code shown above is located in the file ``example/sut.py``, the following code will work:
+Given that the example code shown above is located in the file ``example/sut.py``, the following code will work:

 .. code:: python